 Plan your route carefully

 The most fuel-efficient roads aren’t slow city streets or quiet country roads – they’re motorways.
-They give the best chance of staying at a smooth constant speed in your highest gear, avoiding harsh braking and fierce revving.
+They give the best chance of staying at a smooth constant speed in your highest gear, avoiding harsh braking and hard revving.
 It’s why satnavs often suggest using a motorway for a route even if it adds a few miles to the total journey.

 Find the cheapest garages

-While not exactly the easiest option to consider during a fuel crisis, in more normal times, this could be the simplest way to make the biggest savings on your fuel bill.
 The difference between the highest and lowest fuel prices can be as much as 10%.
 That means you could save a tenth of your fuel bill by shopping around for the best prices.

 It’s not as easy as it sounds though.
 Forecourt prices for different fuels change constantly due to the global market and local competitors.
 The easiest way is to check your location with a specific comparison tool, and these are readily available online.
 Of course, it’s best to avoid driving too far to save a few pence, because the added distance can quickly offset the saving at the pump.
 And be sure to plan journeys so you are never forced to fill up in a captive, high-price environment like motorway services.